-This is my third report to you, our Members, as Chair of the Society.
-As Stuart discusses later, our sales were not as high as we had hoped, yet Membership numbers have dropped only slightly.
+As discussed in the Strategic Report, our sales were significantly higher than in the past couple of years, and Membership numbers have increased slightly.
 In practical terms, we have paid out more in benefits to our Members than ever before, replacing the incomes of those who cannot work through illness and injury.
 Part of our purpose is to help our Members back to work.
 We have continued to do that as well as promoting other ways in which we can support our Members.

 We never forget that the Society exists to serve you, our Members, especially in your time of greatest need.
-We have striven throughout 2022 to ensure that we continue to pay valid claims and pay them promptly.
+We have striven throughout 2023 to ensure that we continue to pay valid claims and pay them promptly.

-During 2022 we began to see the benefit of our new administration platform, PRISM and towards the end of the year we started using UnderwriteMe our automatic underwriting engine.
+During 2023 we continued to see the benefit of our new administration platform, PRISM, and we are now using UnderwriteMe, our automatic underwriting engine.
 Both of these demonstrate our determination to improve the experience of our Members.